-Whether it is because you're a history aficionado or because you love well produced shows, this list is definitely for you!
-From the likes of HBO, Starz, the History Channel, CW and Showtime, these history-driven series bring historical events and characters to the small-screens with an intensity you're only bound to find in the big screen.
-Produced basically as if they were mini-films, each episode of these historical TV shows portrays a perfect combination of historical portrayal and fiction, with awesome cinematic and some deeply researched production.
+Whether it's because you're a history aficionado or because you love well produced shows, this list is definitely for you!
+From the likes of HBO, Starz, the History Channel, the CW and Showtime, these history-driven series bring historical events and characters to the small-screen with an intensity you're usually only bound to find in the big screen.
+Produced basically as if they were mini-films, each episode of these historical TV shows features a perfect combination of historical portrayal and fiction, with awesome cinematic and some deeply researched production.

-From kings and queens to slaves and gladiators, here are the 7 series that are a must-watch for anyone who craves historical depictions.
+From kings and queens to slaves and gladiators, here are some of the series that are a must-watch for anyone who craves historical depictions.

-Vikings brings to the screen some Nordic mythology and the interaction between catholics and pagans in the friendship of Ragnar and the priest Athelstan.
+#Vikings brings to the screen some Nordic mythology and the interaction between catholics and pagans in the friendship of Ragnar and the priest Athelstan.
 With shieldmaidens, the classic viking longships and shield walls, Vikings takes viewers deep into the Northmen lifestyle and their ambitions.
-The show is currently halfway through its forth season, but there's still time to catch up before it comes back for the final half.
+The show is currently on hiatus after a wonderful fourth season.

 Travis Fimmel is the visionary King Ragnar Lothbrok.
 Gabriel Byrne guests as Earl Haraldson and Gustav Skarsgard plays the shipbuilder and Ragnar's frenemy, Floki.